 - Jobs now run successfully on pull requests opened from forked copies of source control repositories.
-This fix applies to all supported source control providers except Bitbucket Cloud, which does not support pull requests from forks.
+This fix applies to all supported source control providers except Bitbucket Cloud and Bitbucket Server, which do not support pull requests from forks.

 - Job logs are now shown correctly for all jobs run in a high availability environment.